Adobe Analytics

 Integration Type: Starter Kit

-Event Source Type: Web & Mobile Browser
+Event Source Type: Web, Mobile Browser, & Mobile App

 Event Scope: Full-Funnel